datakortet/whoosh/docs/source/indexing.rst

 .. note::

-    Because opening a writer locks the index for writing, in a multi-threaded or multi-process environment your code needs to be aware that opening a writer may raise an exception (``whoosh.store.LockError``) if a writer is already open.
+    Because opening a writer locks the index for writing, in a multi-threaded or multi-process environment your code needs to be aware than opening a writer may raise an exception (``whoosh.store.LockError``) if a writer is already open.
 Whoosh includes a couple of example implementations (:class:`whoosh.writing.AsyncWriter` and